 Thus, whenever you want to update, improve or expand your product, you should ask your customers.
-At this stage, you should have enough customers to conduct reliable surveys and interviews.
+At this stage, you should have enough customers to create conditions for conducting customer interviews and surveys in reliable way.
 Because if you don’t, the number of users will decrease, and your product will lose competitiveness.

 Let’s take StoryTold, a B2C project designed to help improve parent-child communication.
 At the very beginning, creators conducted customer interviews to find out what problems parents have communicating with their children, especially when it comes to long-distance communication and apps.
 These interviews confirmed existing problems and showed that the target audience of the app doesn’t include stay-at-home mothers who spend all their time with their kids.

 Next step: customers get to use the app for a couple of weeks, StoryTold creators watch closely.